linzhenyuyuchen/linzhenyuyuchen.github.io/_posts/2019-11-18-SSD-Pytorch.md

 # SSD

->A PyTorch implementation of Single Shot MultiBox Detector from the 2016 paper by Wei Liu, Dragomir Anguelov, Dumitru Erhan, Christian Szegedy, Scott Reed, Cheng-Yang, and Alexander C. Berg.
-The official and original Caffe code can be found here.
+>A PyTorch implementation of Single Shot MultiBox Detector